-Preventing a person who, for example, is engaging in, is responsible for or is complicit in the general oppression of people in Iran, from travelling to, entering or remaining in Australia through operation of the 2023 Instrument, is a reasonable means to achieve the legitimate foreign policy objective of signalling Australia's concerns about the situation in Iran.
+Preventing a person who, for example, is contributing to Iran's escalatory nuclear activities, from travelling to, entering or remaining in Australia through operation of the 2023 Instrument, is a reasonable means to achieve the legitimate foreign policy objective of signalling Australia's concerns about the situation in Iran.
 Australia's practice in this respect is consistent with that of other countries such as the United States, Canada, New Zealand, the European Union, and the United Kingdom.